FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

 ## The AWS services:

-   ### 1. Associate ACL's with the appropriate subnets.
+   ### 1. Attach ACL's with the appropriate subnets and create the appropriate rules needed.
    **Purpose:**
-   - Each subnet type has rules to communicate with its counterpart in the other AZ
-   - Private egress subnets can communicate with isolated subnets in both AZs
-   - Rule numbers are spaced to allow for future additions
-   - Clear naming convention for each rule
-   - Bidirectional rules (both ingress and egress) for each communication path
+   - I have created one ACL for similar subnets in both AZ's, this reduces complexity and maintenance overhead and matches my architectures defence layers as intended.
+   - Also is there less chance of misconfiguration when updating rules.
+   - Ephemeral ports rules added to avoid blocking client requests responses.

    **Difficulties:**
+   - Making sure that all services can communicate as intended and blocking everything that's not wanted.
+Every ingress rule has an egress counter part.

-   ### 1. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.
+   ### 2. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.
    **Purpose:**
     A security group acts as firewall on the instance level.
 By default all outbound traffic is allowed but i've restricted
     this feature for more fine grained control of the data traffic.